CodyNicholson/Backend_Development_Notes/The_Complete_ASP.NET_MVC_5_Course/6_Building_RESTful_Services_With_NET_Web_API/camelNotationForApiJsonData.md

-#Camel Notation For API JSON Data
+# Camel Notation For API JSON Data

 To make our JSON data look more clean we can configure it to follow **Camel Notation**

-Camel Noation means that every variable name will start with a lowercase word and every following word will be uppercased like this: thisIsAnExampleOfCamelNotation
+Camel Notation means that every variable name will start with a lowercase word and every following word will be uppercased like this: thisIsAnExampleOfCamelNotation

 ***